ssharma2712/MyESL/README.md

 To perform DrPhylo analysis, get the ESL package using the following on the command line:

 	git clone -b grid_search https://github.com/kumarlabgit/MyESL MyESL
-	cd ESL
+	cd MyESL
 	bash setup.sh

 #### MyESL pipeline uses the same directives as MyESL.exe.
 To perform an analysis using the example dataset, only replacing `MyESL.exe` with `MyESL.py`

 ## References ##
-If you use DrPhylo in your research, please cite our articles:
+If you use MyESL in your research, please cite our articles:

 1. Kumar, S. and Sharma, S (2021).
 Evolutionary Sparse Learning for Phylogenomics, Molecular Biology and Evolution, Volume 38, Issue 11, November 2021, Pages 4674–4682.
 2. Sharma, S. & Kumar, S. (2024).
 Discovering fragile clades and causal sequences in phylogenomics by evolutionary sparse learning.
 (In review)